Last updated on November 8th, 2023

 You can also grab picnic supplies in town at a grocery store (there are family markets, fruit shops, and mini stores of chains like Conad and Carrefour) and have a picnic.

 If you’re in town for a while, you’ll probably eat some meals in restaurants.
 Piazza dell’Anfiteatro has a few restaurants with outdoor patios – perfect for families because kids can play in the piazza while parents finish their meals (or have aperitivo!).
-Print out our Italy coloring pages for your kids to color while you’re waiting for your food.
+Print out our Italy coloring pages for your kids (or our Italy word searches for older kids) to color while you’re waiting for your food.

 Lucca makes a great base for exploring the area.
 Nearby places and sites that are fun for kids: